Editor’s Note:This post has been updated with new content and links.

 I ended my cold email template with a hilarious simile and a GIF that is equally hilarious (at least I think so).

 Once you have everything set up and ready to launch.
 Remember to start off by sending small batches of cold emails.

-The reason for this is that if you send 1,000 at once, then it’ll be impossible for you to follow up with all the people who opened your cold email template, but never responded.
+Why small batches?
+Because if you send 1,000 at once, it’ll be impossible for you to follow up with all the people who opened your cold email template but never responded.